Airflow reports that did not account for air purifiers only being usable at half speed.

 Storage closets incorrectly designated as classrooms.
 Classrooms that PPS skipped entirely for any measurements whatsoever.
 PPS getting the room dimensions for a classroom wrong.

 Both of these totals have creeped up by one or two from our original estimate for the March 21 school board meeting of 595 classrooms below 3 air changes per hour and 1110 classrooms below 6 air changes per hour.
-These total numbers may very well continue to change by one or two up and down as parents identify errors that PPS made in the report for their school.
-However, 597 / 1111 is our best estimate today, and we are confident that we have it very close to the total numbers.
+These total numbers may very well continue to change as parents identify errors that PPS made in the report for their school, HVAC systems get comprehensive overhauls, and buildings get re-built.
+However, HVAC system upgrades and building new building often does not improve these numbers.
+Our McDaniel Air Quality Report demonstrates poor airflows even in modernized buildings.
+So 597 / 1111 was our best estimate in 2023, and we are confident that air purifiers are critical to improving these stats.